ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 Press <enter> to keep the current choice[*], or type selection number:
 ```

-For this case, if you select option 1, Java 17 becomes the default.
+In this example, if you select option 1, Java 17 becomes the default.

 ## How do I print the Java version?

-Print the version of the Java runtime:
+Print the version of the Java runtime, by running:

 ```console
 java -version